 There are plenty of brilliant Battle Royale shooters (and even some non-shooters) out there.
 They're certainly not all alike, even if they are built on the same premise.
 For those that don't know, this is a genre of games spawned with a play style inspired by the Japanese novel and subsequent 2001 movie: "Battle Royale".

-A large group of players tends to be dropped from an aeroplane onto a large island or collection of islands, where they then need to scavenge for loot and weapons while battling it out with each other until there's a final survivor or winning team left.
+A large group of players tends to be dropped from an aeroplane onto a large island or map, where they then need to scavenge for loot and weapons while battling it out with each other until there's a final survivor or winning team left.

-We've rounded up the best and why they're worth a look.
+We've rounded up the best, and explained why each is worth a look.

 - What makes it interesting?
 Often seen as the original Battle Royale game and one that kickstarted it all.
 It's also a more serious game than most of the rest and features cross-platform play.

 - Publisher: Bluehole/Kakao Games

 - See offers at Fanatical